Hbg1010/Geode-Search-From-Browser/about.md

 The search menu will then open up in game!

+If you run into any problems, please report it on my discord, or on the github!

 # Credits
-- Mod and logo made by Hbg
+- Mod and logo made by Hbg and Ery
 - Geode URI library by Camila314